How to Drive Screws Perfectly

 At times, drills can provide too much power, causing screw heads to snap off or strip, especially with small brass or aluminum screws.
 Most newer cordless drills are equipped with a clutch, which can eliminate this problem.
 Set the clutch by twisting the ring near the chuck to the smallest number.
 Try driving a screw.
 If the clutch releases (you’ll hear a ratcheting noise) before the screw is fully driven, move the setting to a higher number.
 Choose a setting that drives the screw fully before the clutch releases.

-Tip: Using square or star-drive screws and bits reduces the tendency for the bit to slip off the screw head.
+Note: Using square or star-drive screws and bits reduces the tendency for the bit to slip off the screw head.

 Driving screws with a drill can be tricky until you master the technique.
 The most common mistake beginners make is applying too little pressure.
 Coupled with bad alignment, this spells trouble.
 If the bit is skipping out of the screw head and you already know that the bit isn’t worn, then improving your technique will help.
 First, be sure the driver bit is aligned with the screw shank.
 If the bit’s sitting crooked in the screw, it won’t engage firmly and will slip.
 Then, with the bit firmly seated, start the drill slowly (assuming you have a variable-speed drill) while pushing hard against the screw.
 Apply extra pressure with a hand on the back of the drill body.
 The combination of correct alignment, pressure and slow speed will ensure that the screw goes in without bit slippage, which can damage the screw head and driver bit.

 Driving screws at an angle (toe-screwing) is a common technique for making right-angle connections.
 But if you simply angle the screw in the desired direction, it will usually just slip down the board.
 The key to successfully driving screws at an angle is to use this two-step process to create an angled pilot hole.
 Choose a drill bit with a diameter equal to the screw shank, not including the threads.
 First, estimate the entry point based on the length of the screw.
-Then start the bit at a right angle to the wood at this point (Photo 1).
-As soon as the drill bit engages the wood, tilt the bit to the desired angle and finish drilling the pilot hole (Photo 2).
+Then start the bit at a right angle to the wood at this point (top photo).
+As soon as the drill bit engages the wood, tilt the bit to the desired angle and finish drilling the pilot hole (bottom photo).
 Now drive the screw into the angled pilot hole to complete the job.

-Using worn driver bits is a common mistake.
+Using worn driver bits is a common mistake.This worn bit should have been replaced with a new one before it got this bad.
 If you’re using the right technique and the bit is still skipping in the screw head, it’s time to replace the bit.
 The trick is to have spare bits on hand so you can replace them at the first sign of wear.
 The next time you’re at the home center, buy a 10-pack of No. 2 Phillips bits and you’ll always have spares.
 Don’t forget to get a few of the other sizes and shapes too.

-Tip: Match the driver bit size to the size of the recess in the screw head.
+Note: Match the driver bit size to the size of the recess in the screw head.
 The three common sizes of Phillips bits, smallest to largest, are No. 1, No. 2 and No. 3.
 Can’t tell by looking?
 Pick the bit with the tightest fit.